Wills Power of Attorney Legal Advice How it Works Pricing

 What can go wrong if there's a mistake on the death certificate?

-The most common mistake we see on death certificates is errors with the full legal name of the deceased or their next of kin.
-For example, middle names are often excluded from the death certificate, either due to genuine error or because the informant assumes it’s unnecessary if the name wasn’t commonly used.
-Further, death certificates frequently contain spelling errors in names, which can cause complications if it doesn’t accurately reflect the names in the Will.
+For example, middle names are often excluded from the death certificate, either due to genuine error or because the informant assumes it's unnecessary if the name wasn't commonly used.

 Tip: When providing details of the deceased’s name, make sure it’s consistent with the spelling of the name in the Will.
 You should also ensure the names of the next of kin (i.e., spouse or children) are spelled consistently.

-Example Two: Medical conditions
+Error Two: Medical conditions

-If a medical condition is incorrectly noted on the death certificate and this overlaps with the time the deceased made their Will, the court may require evidence of the deceased’s testamentary capacity (mental soundness to make a valid Will) at the time the document was made.
-For example, if the Death Certificate lists that the deceased had dementia for “years” rather than providing a more concrete time period, it could make it difficult for the Executor to establish that the deceased had testamentary capacity.
+If a medical condition is incorrectly noted on the death certificate and this overlaps with the time the deceased made their Will, the court may require evidence of the deceased's testamentary capacity (mental soundness to make a valid Will) at the time the document was made.

 Tip: Liaise with the deceased’s regular treating doctor to ensure any medical conditions noted on the death certificate are accurate (including the time periods).

-Example Three: Relationship status
+Error Three: Relationship status

-If the death certificate omits the deceased’s de facto partner, it can make it more difficult to prove this relationship to the relevant Births, Death and Marriages registry.
-This can happen easily if the informant (i.e. the Executor of the Will or another family member) excludes the de facto partner’s details from the death registration paperwork.
-Sometimes this omission is purely by mistake or it may be done on purpose if the deceased’s child did not get along with the partner or respect the relationship.
+This can happen easily if the informant (i.e. the Executor of the Will or another family member) excludes the de facto partner's details from the death registration paperwork.
+Sometimes this omission is purely by mistake or it may be done on purpose if the deceased's child did not get along with the partner or respect the relationship.

 Tip: Carefully consider the relationship status of the deceased at the date of death.
 Were they married, in a de facto relationship, never married or divorced?
 Do you have the required proof?